 What are your best WordPress SEO tips?
 Do you conduct regular website analysis on your blog?
 Is there any such thing as an all in one SEO plugin?
 Do you undertake a regular SEO site checkup?
 Is it possible to learn SEO?
 Have you ever had WordPress search engine optimization tutorials?
 Are you aware of any free SEO sites?

-Would you agree that this articles is search engine optimization all-in-one for dummies?
+Would you agree that this article is search engine optimization all-in-one for dummies aka SEO for dummies?